 Everything You Need To Know

-School begins at 8:30am.
-A warning bell will ring at 8:28am, and it is helpful if all students are ready by then.
+School begins at 8:25am.
 It is very important that your child be on time for school.
 When children are late, they must check in at the office, and proceed to class.
 If your child is absent, you need to call the hotline to inform the school.
 You may leave a message at any time in the day or evening.
 If your child needs to leave school during the day for any reason, please check them out at the office.
 The office staff will contact our room, and your child will be sent up.

-Most of your child’s work will be sent home in the Wednesday Envelopes.
+Most of your child’s work will be sent home on Fridays.
 Many of our “hands on” activities are not paper and pencil.
 I encourage you to talk to your child about what we do in school each day.

 After School Pick Up:

-If your child is not going home the usual way, please send a note informing me of the plan.
+If your child is not going home the usual way, please send me a message on Parent Square or a note informing me of the plan.
 I do not feel comfortable sending students home with anyone that I do not know.
 This is a very important safety plan.

 Please try to mark your child’s jackets, sweaters, hats, and backpacks with their name on them.
 For safety reasons, please do not send your child to school with non-protective footwear (flip-flops, clogs, sandals).
 It is important to wear protective footwear for PE participation.